konekoya/Bible/README.md

 #TODOs
-- scrollbar improvement - will be using jQuery plugin to tackle this one
+- scrollbar improvement - will be using jQuery plugin to tackle this one or try a more difficult path, vanilla JS
 - flexbox for the entire layout
 - reading mode enhancement ideas
 - add sourcemap, livereload, HTTP server(using Node.js?) in gulp.js - follow along the Gulp tutorial and improve the development setup